Gas Quality GMaP Project

 The project has created an expert working group which meets monthly, it is made up of 11 different industry parties, from upstream, mid-stream and downstream and government.
 The working group is providing direction and support and has been instrumental in providing a broad range of stakeholder views.

-The project is now in its final phase, with recommendations and a final project report due to be published before the end of 2020.
+The project is now in its final phase, with recommendations and a final project report due to be published early 2021.